 Comfort Your Heart!
 Recipe Collection

-"Comfort your heart" this winter with hearty and healthy entrées!
+"Comfort your heart" this fall with hearty and healthy entrées!

-This hearty soup combines tomatoes with the classic flavors of basil, garlic, onions and red peppers for a healthy and comforting meal.
-Cooking vitamin A-packed tomatoes with heart-healthy canola oil allows for better absorption of vitamin A and other fat-soluble vitamins.
-The grilled cheese crostini offers the same taste as the classic sandwich, but with fewer calories and carbohydrates since its open-faced.
+This hearty soup combines tomatoes with the classic flavors of basil, garlic, onions and red peppers for a comforting meal.
+The grilled cheese crostini offers the same taste as the classic sandwich, but with fewer calories and carbohydrates since it's open-faced.

-Hearty, whole grain gnocchi and the superfood kale lay the foundation for this nutrient-rich comfort dish.
+Hearty, whole grain gnocchi and the kale lay the foundation for this nutrient-rich comfort dish.
 The winning combination of canola oil and walnuts give the meal two of the best sources of plant-based omega-3 fat available.
-Healthy convenience foods such as pre-packaged whole grain gnocchi and frozen cubed butternut squash save time in preparing the dish.
+Convenience foods such as pre-packaged whole grain gnocchi and frozen cubed butternut squash save time in preparing the dish.

 This casserole gets its wow factor from carrot and parsnips cut into matchstick fries, tossed with canola oil and baked until crispy and golden.
 The light texture and neutral taste of canola oil allows for the carrots and parsnips to get crispy while the flavors shine through.
 The frites are also good alone as a side dish or appetizer.